parkinsons-toolkit/app-content/pages-content/managing-symptoms/tiredness.md

 - As well as a healthy balanced diet, a small snack every few hours may help your energy levels.
 - There is no evidence that multi-vitamins or ‘tonics’ help if you have a good healthy diet.
 - Drinking too much alcohol can affect quality of sleep and make you tired.
-- See the <a href="/information/managing-symptoms/sleep" class="internal-link">_Sleep Difficulties_</a> page for more advice on getting good sleep.
+- See the <a href="/information/managing-symptoms/sleep" class="internal-link">Sleep Difficulties</a> page for more advice on getting good sleep.

 ## My Experience

 People affected by Parkinson’s describe their experiences.

 > “With Parkinson’s, I use my energy wisely.
 I think to myself, what’s more important for me to do today.
 And I’ll put my energies there.”
->
-> _(Person with Parkinson’s)_
+> (Person with Parkinson’s)

 > “It varies how I feel.
 If I don’t feel too good, I’m on the couch resting to get my energy levels up.
 I don’t push the body to do things that I know that I can’t.
 If I’m tired, I just stop.
 And I just wait until I feel better, then perhaps if I’ve not been out all day, I’ll go for a little brisk walk or something and get some fresh air and do that instead.
 Yes, the body kind of like tells you what to do rather than you tell it.”
->
-> _(Person with Parkinson’s)_
+> (Person with Parkinson’s)

 > “I love entertaining.
 I love cooking for people and having people in the home.
 But I’ve got to pace myself.
 I mean that’s just partly my age as well as having Parkinson’s.
 But I know that if we had a lot of people in and, if I’m having people around for dinner, I’ve got to make sure I’ve got a quiet day either side and I’ve got to plan ahead.
-So I’ll lay the table a couple of days before and I’ll try and shop and do a lot of the preparation before I actually have people round”
+So I’ll lay the table a couple of days before and I’ll try and shop and do a lot of the preparation before I actually have people round
->
-> _(Person with Parkinson’s)_
+> (Person with Parkinson’s)

 ## Further Assessment

 ### Questions

 Healthcare professionals are likely to ask more questions, so you could think about these in advance.
-You could record them in your <a href="/information/my-reminders-and-notes" class="internal-link">_My Reminders and Notes_</a> section to bring to the appointment.
+You could record them in your <a href="/information/my-reminders-and-notes" class="internal-link">My Reminders and Notes</a> section to bring to the appointment.

 **They might ask** about a wide range of things if you see them for tiredness.
 This includes: